kavismith/post-install-config/README.md

 </p>
 <p>
-Create a Role called "supreme Admin".
-This will allow someone to create tickets, delete tickets and even assign task to agents or teams.
-To do so, click on Admin Panel, Agents, and then Roles.
-Then you want to select add a new role, name the role "Supreme Admin", and then assign permissions for the role.
-Select all that will apply to the admin role as far as the permissions sucha s permissions to work on tickets and tasks.
+To create a role called "Supreme Admin," which grants the user the ability to create tickets, delete tickets, and assign tasks to agents or teams, follow these steps:
+  Begin by accessing the Admin Panel on the platform.

+- In the Admin Panel, navigate to the "Agents" section.
+- From there, proceed to the "Roles" subsection.
+- To initiate the creation of the new role, click on the option to "Add a New Role."
+- In the provided field, name the role "Supreme Admin."
+- After naming the role, the next step is to assign the necessary permissions to it.
+- Carefully select all the permissions that should be associated with the "Supreme Admin" role.
+This should include permissions related to working on tickets and tasks.
+By completing these steps, you will successfully create a role called "Supreme Admin" with the specified permissions, allowing individuals in this role to create tickets, delete tickets, and assign tasks to agents or teams as needed.
 </p>
 <br />